Founding of the Iona Community

 Iona is a tiny and beautiful Hebridean island off the west coast of Scotland, cradle of Christianity in Scotland, where in 563AD the Irish monk Columba (Columkille) established a monastic settlement that evangelised large parts of Scotland and the north of England and became an important centre of European Christianity.
 In the Middle Ages it became the site of a Benedictine abbey, and over the centuries it has attracted many thousands of people on their own pilgrim journeys.

 Iona remains a centre for pilgrimage and tourism; the daily services of the Iona Community in the Abbey church and worship elsewhere on the island are open to all; many visitors come again and again.
 There is a year-round population of over 100; long-established island families as well as more recent arrivals, including those who work for the Iona Community in its centres as staff or volunteers.
-The abbey is now managed by Historic Scotland; the Iona Community remains in residence as a living, worshipping presence.
-The islanders, the Iona Community and Historic Scotland work together to maintain Iona as a place of welcome.
+The abbey is now managed by Historic Environment Scotland; the Iona Community remains in residence as a living, worshipping presence.
+The Iona Community works in close cooperation wtih the Iona Cathedral Trust.
+The islanders, the Iona Community and Historic Environment Scotland work together to maintain Iona as a place of welcome.

 An oral history of the Iona community

 In 2004 Anne Muir an Oral Historian undertook, with funding from the Heritage Lottery Fund, a project recording stories from surviving Members, their families and those associated with the Community through the 40’s and 50’s.
-This collection is lodged in the Centre for Scottish Studies at Edinburgh University and extracts have been made into a book.
+This collection is lodged in the Centre for Scottish Studies at Edinburgh University and extracts have been made into a book (also available in a downloadable form).
 A report is attached summarising the process and findings from the project. read more

 The island of Iona